 Division of Academic Support of Inclusive Excellence

-Works to support everyone on campus, providing students with a variety of resource centers (LGBTQ Resource Center, Women’s Center), services (American Indian Student Services, Men of Color Initiative, Student Support Services) and programming (Multicultural Retention Programs, PreCollege Programs) all located in the Campus Center for Equity & Diversity.
+Works to support everyone on campus, providing students with a variety of resource centers (LGBTQ Resource Center, Women’s Center), services (Indigenous Student Support and Wellness, Men of Color Initiative, Student Support Services) and programming (Multicultural Retention Programs, PreCollege Programs) all located in the Campus Center for Equity & Diversity.
 Please visit their website to learn more about what they offer.

 There are a variety of other resources for students that are not listed on this page.
 Please check out all UWO has to offer by following the link below.

 750 Elmwood Ave